 Hiking the Iconic Fitz Roy Trail

 Mount Fitz Roy is one of Patagonia’s classic images.
-Once you’ve seen this staggeringly beautiful mountain, the memory of it will stay with you always.
+Once you’ve seen this staggeringly beautiful mountain, it will stay with you always.
 It is THAT beautiful.
 I’d done zero research prior to hiking Fitz Roy, & though I’d done many hikes by this point: I was still blown away.
 You have views for the ENTIRE hike ~ & I’ll tell you later how to do a different route than the typical tourist, that allows you to see the backside of Fitz Roy, including a stunning glacier.
-So without further ado, let’s go hiking the iconic Fitz Roy Trail in El Chalten!
+So without further ado, let’s start hiking the iconic Fitz Roy Trail in El Chalten!

 Let’s Head to Patagonia!